iljohnson/LawnBowls/README.md

-# Lawn Bowls Round Robin Tournament Draw
+# Lawn Bowls Round Robin Tournament Draw Software

 A python and windows tool which produces a Lawns Bowls draw given a number of teams and number of rounds.
 The draw is then exported by the tool to an Excel workbook.